gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 [1 2 "Red" "Blue"]
 ```

-and print out the transformed items with the word _fish_ added, of course.
+and give us back a string of transformed items with the word _fish_ added, of course.

 But, let us turn our attention the parameters of this function and see how we can further specify them.
 Before we get started, make sure you use the latest version of clojure, currently `[org.clojure/clojure "1.9.0-alpha3"]`,  test.check `[org.clojure/test.check "0.9.0"]`, and add clojure.spec to your namespace.